 2. Password-Protect and Encrypt Your Devices.

-Running a law firm, it’s easy to forget that you’re supposed to be protecting your client’s personal information when you’re trying to come up with a winning strategy for a complex case.
+When it comes to running your law firm remotely, it’s easy to forget that you’re supposed to be protecting your client’s personal information when you’re trying to come up with a winning strategy for a complex case.
 With a traditional brick-and-mortar firm, it’s just a matter of locking the doors and setting an alarm to protect your devices.
 When you’re mobile, it becomes harder to protect your devices.
 A good password can protect your data if thieves steal one or more of your devices.
 Since most strong passwords are too difficult to remember, a password generator (LastPass.com, for example) that not only creates but remembers your stored logins for you is a good choice.